kate-lap-dev-9/kate-lap-dev-9/README.md

 ## Objective:
 Dedicated and detail-oriented Middle QA Engineer with over six years of experience in ensuring the quality and functionality of software products.
 Proficient in various testing methodologies and tools, with a proven track record of delivering high-quality results.

+## Skills:
+- Proficient in manual and automated testing methodologies
+- Strong understanding of QA processes and best practices
+- Experience with bug tracking systems such as Jira and Zephyr
+- Skilled in test management tools: Wrike, Trello, Asana
+- Familiarity with continuous integration and continuous deployment tools: Jenkins, Travis CI, Git
+- Proficient in test automation frameworks and tools:
+  - Selenium
+  - JUnit
+  - TestNG
+  - Appium
+  - Espresso
+- Experience with performance testing tools:
+  - LoadRunner
+  - Apache JMeter
+- Knowledge of cloud-based testing platforms:
+  - BrowserStack
+  - Sauce Labs

 ## Professional Experience:

 ### Plan 9 (Present)